 Episode 1: Film Director, Musician and Designer, Carl Hunter

 We’re kicking The Lonely Arts Club off with director, musician and illustrator, Carl Hunter.
 Following the release of Carl’s first feature film in 2019, Sometimes Always Never, we hear about what it was like to work with actors such as Bill Nighy & Jenny Agutter.

-The conversation revolves around all of Carl’s favourite topics; film, music, design, fitness and homemade soup.
+The conversation revolves around all of Carl’s favourite topics of film, music, design, fitness and homemade soup.